sathyarajr1991/TestVagrantTestAssignment/README.md

 [ Project layout: ]

-	- main() method is in class PrintTestResults.java:
+	- All Tests contains in this class RCBTeamResults.java:
-	- PrintTestResults.java has methods to print output to console
+	- RCBTeamResults.java has methods to print output to console
+	- Logger.java contains all methods formatting in console result
-	- JsonReader.java parses the test_suite.json file
+	- JsonHelper.java parses the test_suite.json file and contains other helper methods
 	- test_suite.json file is under /src/main/resources folder
 	- the console output is available to view in 'sampleConsoleLog.txt'